WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/California/SiteSpecificAmounts/ReadME.md

     - *Year* = **Year** input.
     - *Month* = **Month** input.
     - *Days.In.Month* = **Days.In.Month** input.
-    - Concatenate the eight different timeseries into a single long Delivered Data dataframe.
+    - Concatenate the eight different timeseries into a single long Delivered Data DataFrames.
     - Format WaDE *Amount* field, check for errors.
-- For Produced Data, there are three different timeseries of interest.
+- For Produced data, there are three different timeseries of interest.
 For each of three data sets...
     - WaDE *VariableCV* = "Produced".
     - WaDE *WaterSourceTypeCV* field = "Groundwater", "Surface Water", & "Purchased" respectively.
     - WaDE *CoordinateMethodCV* field = "Centroid of Area".